gregcartwright/dissertation/notes.md

 + Is the difference reliable? hoe confident are you of that?

 ### p values
-p <0.05 means we are 95% sure that the difference is not due to chance.
+p < 0.05 means we are 95% sure that the difference is not due to chance.

 ### Why null hypothesis?
 You set a null hypothessis.
 If you reject the null hypothesis then the opposite *may* be true.

 Chi-squared test is a non-parametric test for statistical significance.

+## Discussion with Caroline 15 November
+Trust R&D person is Susan Corr

+Need to discount discussing with OOH due to large workforce - rationalise this.

+Think of frailty as a syndrome or disease process that should have a management plan